GandalfUK/RetroPie-BeebEm/README.md

 ## Installation.

-If you have BeebEm already installed by other means (e.g. via zerojay's Extra-unstable repo) then you will *probably* need to uninstall it via the RetroPie setup menu first (make any backups you think you may need!!)
+If you have BeebEm already installed by other means (e.g. via zerojay's Extra-unstable repo) then you will *probably* need to uninstall it via the RetroPie setup menu first (make any backups you may need!!)

-1) Plug a USB keyboard into you RetroPi/Picade machine.
+1) Plug a USB keyboard into your RetroPi/Picade machine.

 2) When in EmulationStation (i.e. not running a game), hit F4 on the keyboard to bring up a console.